-A short introduction to the DPRK North Korea Mass Games, the largest performance in the world!
+An extensive guide to the DPRK North Korea Mass Games, previously known as the Arirang Mass Games, and the largest performance in the world!

 North Korea Mass Games Factfile -

 What: Mass Games gymnastics performance in North Korea

 Venue: Rungrado May Day Stadium